vadimcn/codelldb/MANUAL.md

 - Built-in types: tuples, enums, arrays, array and string slices.
 - Standard library types: Vec, String, CString, OSString.

-To enable this feature, add `"sourceLanguages": ["rust"]` into your workspace configuration.
+To enable this feature, add `"sourceLanguages": ["rust"]` into your launch configuration.

 Note: There is a known incompatibility of debug info emitted by `rustc` and LLDB 3.8: you won't be able to step through code or inspect variables if you have this version.